moj-analytical-services/rmarkdown_training/README.md

 RMarkdown is a way to write reproducible documents.
 You can use it to embed R code and calculations in to Word, PDF, HTML documents, or slideshows.
 These steps teach you how to make a report, and you’ll see how it could be used to produce a statistical bulletin.
 Actions for you are numbered.

+Before you start, make sure 'mystyles.docx', 'crimedata.csv' and 'crimedata2.csv' are all in the same folder, preferably a new folder.

 1. Open RStudio

 This software gives a more user friendly way of creating work in R, you can see: a file explorer; a console to run R script in.
 You also have your environment, which is where objects you create, such as variables or tables will appear.
 Then you also have a window to create and save scripts of R code or RMarkdown files.